-Effective Date.
-In the case of birth, adoption, or placement for adoption, or placement in foster care, enrollment is effective on the date of birth, adoption, or placement for adoption or placement in foster care.
+Effective date.
+In the case of birth, adoption, or placement for adoption, or placement in foster care, enrollment is effective on the date of birth, adoption, or placement for adoption or placement in foster care,

-In the case of any other qualifying event, including marriage, civil union, or loss of coverage, enrollment is effective the first day of the following month after We received a fully completed enrollment form.
+In the case of any other qualifying event listed above, including marriage, civil union, or loss of coverage, enrollment is effective on first day of the following month after We receive a fully completed enrollment form.